 At this museum near Central Station, you'll find a fascinating, hidden Catholic church filling the attic of three 17th-century merchants' houses.
 This unique church — embedded within a townhouse in the middle of the Red Light District — comes with a little bonus: a rare glimpse inside a historic Amsterdam home straight out of a Vermeer painting.
 Don't miss the silver collection and other exhibits of daily life from 300 years ago.

 Once a lively theater in the Jewish neighborhood, and today a moving memorial, this building was used as an assembly hall for local Jews destined for Nazi concentration camps.
-On the wall, 6,700 family names pay tribute to the 104,000 Jews deported and killed by the Nazis.
+On the wall, 6,700 family names pay tribute to the 107,000 Jews deported and killed by the Nazis.
 Some 70,000 victims spent time here, awaiting transfer to concentration camps.
-Upstairs is a small history exhibit with a model of the ghetto, plus photos and memorabilia (such as shoes and letters) of some victims, putting a human face on the staggering numbers.
-Television monitors show actual footage of the Nazis rounding up Amsterdam’s Jews.
-You can also see a few costumes from the days when the building was a theater.
-While the exhibit is small, it offers plenty to think about.
-Back in the ground-floor courtyard, notice the hopeful messages that visiting school groups attach to the wooden tulips.
+Upstairs is a small, but evocative, history exhibit with a model of the ghetto, plus film footage of daily life before and during the occupation.
+A few reminders of the victims (such as their shoes and letters) puts a human face on the staggering numbers.

 A pilgrimage for many, this house offers a fascinating look at the hideaway of young Anne during the Nazi occupation of the Netherlands.
 The Anne Frank House immerses you, in a very immediate way, in the struggles and pains of the war years.
 Walk through rooms where, for two years, eight Amsterdam Jews hid from Nazi persecution.
 You'll see actual artifacts: the secret bookcase entry, Anne's movie-star cutouts on the wall, and her diaries.
 The thoughtfully designed exhibit offers thorough coverage of the Frank family, the diary, the stories of others who hid, and the Holocaust.